Docker for SDL

 Edit cube.cpp in the folder and introduce a bug; simple ones are to negate x or add another * x.
 This will fail, but there will not be much information.
 Go to the Builds tab in Docker Desktop and click on the ID for the topmost (most recent) build.
 You should see a red banner; click on error logs on that line.
 This gives the full output that (in this case) includes expected values and actual computed values.

-Fix the code.
+Go back to your local copy of the cube project and fix the code.
 You could undo your edits in cube.cpp or simply type

 git restore .